JacoBailey/automation-gpt/ReadMe.md

 How To Contribute

-    At this point in time, I will probably not be accepting contributions, but feel free to suggest changes.
+    At this point in time, I will probably not be accepting contributions, but feel free to suggest changes, make note of bugs, etc..